graphprotocol/graph-improvement-proposals/gips/0057-chain-integration-process.md

 Teams must express their preference when creating the Forum topic.
 For #2, and assuming integration with the existing Subgraph Studio, Graph Foundation and Edge & Node will collaborate closely with the team to ensure a smooth integration process.

 In addition, testing on Graph's testnet is also required.
-Core developers and Indexers will benchmark the solutions’ stability and performance by syncing different subgraphs and monitoring KPIs such as data freshness, node uptime, latency, and overall resource usage during stress tests.
+Core developers and Indexers will benchmark the solutions’ stability and performance by syncing different subgraphs and monitoring KPIs such as data freshness, node uptime and latency.
 [POIs](https://thegraph.com/docs/en/network/indexing/#what-is-a-proof-of-indexing-poi) on testnet will be monitored to ensure 0% divergence, which is a hard requirement for the Council to approve support for indexing rewards on The Graph’s decentralized network.
 All found data determinism issues must be resolved during the stage, led by the team seeking protocol integration.

 ### Stage 3